Mahmh/CourseSeek/README.md

-# CourseSeek – Semantic Course Search App
+# CourseSeek – AI-Powered Course Search App
 CourseSeek is a demo web application that lets users search for online courses using **natural language**.

 It leverages **semantic embeddings** and **vector similarity** to provide smart, intuitive search results — even when keywords don't match exactly.

+CourseSeek comes with a database of **100+ online tech courses**, ready for semantic search out of the box.

 ## Why This Project?
 Recruiters and developers often face basic keyword match search.
 CourseSeek demonstrates how **semantic search** can improve UX by matching user *intent* — not just text.